-It is likely that while browsing or making changes in your Cdmon control panel, you may have encountered an error or an obstacle during a process.
-In this guide, we compile the most common errors of the cdmon control panel and how to resolve them.
+It is likely that, while browsing or making changes in your cdmon control panel, you may have encountered an error or obstacle in some process.
+In this guide, we compile the most common errors in the cdmon control panel and how to resolve them.

-If you experience difficulties accessing your account, you may need to reset your password.
-Go to the “Forgot your password?” section on the login page, enter the email associated with your Cdmon account, and follow the link you will receive by email to reset your password.
-For detailed instructions, check our specific password recovery guide
+If you are having difficulty accessing your account, you may need to reset your password.
+Go to the "Forgot your password?" section on the login page, enter the email address associated with your Cdmon account and follow the link you will receive in your email to reset the password.
+For detailed instructions, see our specific password recovery guide

 here.

-Email configuration" section within hosting management.
-Make sure the service is set to "Enabled".
+Email configuration" section within the hosting management.
+Make sure the service is "Enabled".

-The email service buttons may not be active in your control panel; make sure to review the features of the plan associated with that hosting.
+It is possible that the email service buttons are not active in your control panel.
+Make sure to review the features of the plan associated with that hosting.

 3. SSL Certificate Button Disabled